Discovering...

 Riad and hotel activity desks add a 20-40% commission.
 Book directly with operators or through a local guide for better prices.
 Get recommendations from your riad but book yourself.

-If booking for a family of 4 or more, always ask for a family or group discount.
+If booking for a family of 4 or more, always ask for a family discount.
 Operators expect negotiation.
 A family booking multiple activities can often negotiate a package deal.

 Renting snorkels, boogie boards, and sand toys adds up.
 Bring key items from home.
 A set of beach toys from the supermarket costs a fraction of tourist rental prices.